nlina-0/terminal-app-2024/README.md

     - Signup: User creates account, enters name and age.
     - Login: If user has existing account, user can login using name.

-- Stores user account information in .csv (user name and age)
+- Stores user account information in .csv (user name and age).

 ### 2. Vitamin/supplement tracker
-- User selects vitamin from list to track
+- User selects vitamin from list to track.
-- User is given recommended daily intake based on age
+- User is given recommended daily intake based on age.
-- Terminal asks if user takes any supplements, if yes, user is asked to enter supplment intake and the data is stored into .csv
+- User is asked if they take any supplements, if yes, user is asked to enter supplment intake and the data is stored into .csv
-- The app will inform if the user has met their daily recommended intake.
+- The app will inform the user if they have met their daily recommended intake.
     - If the same vitamin is recorded more than once within a day, the user will be asked if they want to overwrite existing data.

 ### 3. View history
-- User can view dated history of vitamin intake
+- User can view dated history of vitamin intake.
-- The app will read through user_data.csv and only return the data of current user
+- The app will read through user_data.csv and only return the data of current user.

 ## Installation Guide